-Senegal is ranked amongst the first 10 countries having improved the most their regulation of the business climate according to the latest Doing Business Report (2015) of the World Bank Group: “Thanks to its reforms, Senegal is gradually reducing its gap with the best practices seen elsewhere ».
+Senegal is ranked amongst the first 10 countries having improved the most their regulation of the business climate according to the latest Doing Business Report (2015) of the World Bank Group: “Thanks to its reforms, Senegal is gradually closing the gap with the best practices seen elsewhere ».

-Good Governance Index, Mo Ibrahim classificationSenegal gains 4.6 points in 2014 and ranks amongst Africa’s five best performances over five years alongside Côte d’Ivoire (+7,8 pts), Guinea (+6.5 pts), Niger (+5.5 pts) and Zimbabwe (+5.4 pts).
+Senegal gained 4.6 points in 2014 and ranked amongst Africa’s five best performers over five years alongside Côte d’Ivoire (+7.8 pts), Guinea (+6.5 pts), Niger (+5.5 pts) and Zimbabwe (+5.4 pts).

-Democracy ranking 2015Senegal has improved 14 ranks between 2013 and 2015, representing the best progression in the world.
-Moreover, with a gain of 4.6 points, Senegal records the 3rd best progression on the continent in terms of democracy, behind Tunisia and Côte d’Ivoire.
+Senegal improved by 14 spots between 2013 and 2015, making for the best progression in the world.
+Moreover, with a gain of 4.6 points, Senegal recorded the 3rd best progression on the continent in terms of democracy, behind Tunisia and Ivory Coast.

 « A relative momentum for the progress of democracy was reached, notably by some countries in Sub-Saharan Africa, where improvements in advancing democracy and society as well as economic development are clear », the Report adds.

 Based in Vienna, Austria, Democracy Ranking is an independent organization that produces annual reports on democracy index throughout the world.